 Project-level air studies being completed on behalf of VDOT must comply with all current federal and state air quality requirements.

 Virginia has a rich history and prehistory.
-Historic properties, such as archaeological sites, buildings and other structures, old cemeteries and battlefields are part of our common heritage.
+Historic properties, such as archaeological sites, buildings and other structures, old cemeteries, road stone markers and battlefields are part of our common heritage.

 VDOT considers these important resources in all phases of project development, construction, and maintenance.
 As the owner of several historic bridges, VDOT is a careful steward of historic properties.